Columbo gets on the case of a psychiatrist who uses hypnosis to deadly effect, in A Deadly State of Mind.

 Also of note

 Columbo gets the lie of a case within minutes.
-First he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
-Later he’s sitting in the right place at the right time to realise the Donners would have known if a car arrived at the house.
+First, he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
+He then sits down in the right place at the right time to realise the Donners would have known if a car arrived at the house.

 And when he visits the hospital the following day, he spots Collier’s car and immediately clocks the thin European tires (matching the tracks outside the Donner house).